Spookyrumble/Workflow-CA/README.md

 The tests are configured to run automatically on Pull Requests.
 This ensures that every change proposed goes through a rigorous testing process, catching issues early and maintaining code quality throughout the development cycle.

-The E2E tests checks that the login works as intended.
-User will not be able to login with wrong or unknown credentials and that a user can log out correctly and safely.
+The E2E tests that the login works as intended.
+The user will not be able to log in with wrong or unknown credentials, and the user can log out correctly and safely.

-The unit tests checks that the login function saves the users JWT token in storage and that it is removed when logging out.
+The unit tests that the login function saves the user's JWT token in storage and that it is removed when logging out.

 # Status Badges